 - It plays a pivotal part in the formation of red blood cells in children.

-- It is valuable for their healthy cell growth and DNA production.
+- It is valuable for healthy cell growth and DNA production.

 8. Vitamin B12 (cyanocobalamin)

 - It may actively contribute to the creation of red blood cells in kids.

 - It supports the healthy maintenance of the child’s nervous system and brain.

 Children of all ages may get their recommended essential daily requirements through a well-balanced and nutritious diet.

 1. For Children Who Are 4 and Above

 The dosage for a child who is 4 and above is:

 - Folic acid- 400 mcg per day